 - salt and pepper to taste

 - While the barley cooks, roast the veggies in the oven.
 Cut the vegetables into slices, season them with olive oil, salt, pepper, and rosemary.
 Bake the for 30 minutes at 430°F (220°C).
-See our roasted veggie recipe for full instructions.
+See our roasted veggie recipe linked in the notes below for full instructions.

 - When the barley is cooked al dente, drain it and place it in a cold bowl.
 Squeeze the juice of one lemon onto the barley (avoid lemon seeds).

-- Add 3 tbsp of extra virgin olive oil and stir with a spoon until well combined.
+- Add the extra virgin olive oil and stir with a spoon until well combined.

 - When the vegetables are baked, cut them into dice.